Anna Wintour: Habits

-Wintour says she wakes up at 5:30 a.m., plays tennis, gets her hair and makeup done, and then arrives at the Vogue offices at 7:30 a.m.
-She always turns up at fashion shows well before their scheduled start, stating, "I use the waiting time to make phone calls and notes; I get some of my best ideas at the shows."
+When she was Vogue editor, Wintour said she woke up at 5:30 a.m., played tennis, got her hair and makeup done, and arrived at the Vogue offices at 7:30.
+She always turned up at fashion shows well before their scheduled start, stating, "I use the waiting time to make phone calls and notes; I get some of my best ideas at the shows."
 According to the BBC documentary series Boss Woman, she rarely stays at parties for more than 20 minutes at a time and usually goes to bed by 10:15 p.m. at the latest.
 She turns off her mobile phone so as not to be disturbed while eating her lunch, which is most often a steak or a hamburger without the bun.
 High-protein meals have been a habit of hers for a long time.
 A co-worker at Harpers & Queen said that she would eat "smoked salmon and scrambled eggs" every single day and that "she would eat nothing else".

 Personal fashion

 Because of her position, Wintour's wardrobe is often closely scrutinised and imitated.
 Earlier in her career, she mixed fashionable t-shirts and vests with designer jeans.
 When she started at Vogue as creative director, she switched to Chanel suits with miniskirts.
 She continued to wear them during both pregnancies, opening the skirts slightly in back and keeping her jacket on to cover up.
 Wintour was listed as "one of the 50 best-dressed over 50s" by The Guardian in March 2013.
-Aside from sporting Chanel suits with midiskirts, she has also been seen wearing kitten heels & printed midi-dresses.
+Aside from sporting Chanel suits with midiskirts, she has also been seen wearing kitten heels and printed midi-dresses.

 According to biographer Jerry Oppenheimer, her ubiquitous sunglasses are actually corrective lenses, since she has deteriorating vision as her father did.
 A former colleague he interviewed recalls trying on her Wayfarers in her absence and getting dizzy.
 "I think at this point they've become, you know, really armour", Wintour herself told 60 Minutes correspondent Morley Safer, explaining that they allow her to keep her reactions to a show private.
 As she rebounded from the end of her marriage and the turnover in the magazine's editorial staff, a fellow editor and friend noted that "she's not hiding behind her glasses anymore.
 Now she's having fun again."